dAr2q/Hackintosh-HP-Probook-430-G4/README.md

 <hr></hr>

-Download EFI zips <br> or <br> Full Bootable USB disk Data including System Images (For educational purposes) <br> from [releases](https://github.com/akhil-rana/Hackintosh-HP-Probook-440-G4/releases) section.
+Download EFI zips <br> or <br> Full Bootable USB disk Data including System Images (For educational purposes) <br> from [releases](https://github.com/akhil-rana/Hackintosh-HP-Probook-430-G4/releases) section.

 Or you can directly clone the repository for the EFIs.
-<hr></hr>

-Backup mirror archive can be downloaded from here: https://archive.org/details/hp-440-g-4-big-sur

 <hr></hr>

 Credits: